shyguys/pydarts/README.md

 This is a Python app for tracking the score of a Darts game.

+## Requirements

+This application requires Python v3.11 (or higher) to be installed.
+It was developed on and for Windows (x64), though other common operating systems are probably supported too (not tested).

+## Setup

+Assuming your environment meets the requirements stated above, install like so on Windows:

+1. clone this repository and `cd` into it
+2. create a virtual environment (venv): `python -m venv .\.venv`
+3. activate the virtual environment: `.\.venv\Scripts\Activate.ps1`
+4. install pydarts in the virtual environment: `pip install -e .`
+5. create an executable: `pyinstaller .\pydarts.spec`

+You now have a portable executable at `.\dist\pydarts.exe` which you can move and run.

 ## Attributions

 The following resources have been authored by other people: